mathew-kurian/ExcelQuery/index.md

 ExcelQuery is a programming library (and framework) which is built on top of VBA.
 ExcelQuery contains frequent algorithms that VBA developers use.
 It also implements a way to spot and identify your coding errors.
 This feature makes coding easier for beginners.
 ExcelQuery wants developers to *write less and do more.*

 > ### Fun Fact
 > ExcelQuery is actually based off JQuery, a library for working with web applications (like this website).
 In the examples below, we are performing similar tasks but one is with JQuery while the other with ExcelQuery.
-Can you follow the both pieces of code?
+Can you understand the both pieces of code?
 > #### JQuery
 > ```js
 // Please note that the code below is simplified